Judd Winick: Personal life

 After appearing on The Real World, Winick and his former costar, Pam Ling, began to date.
 Winick proposed to her with a cartoon he made for the occasion, and which he presented to her while wearing a gorilla suit.
 The cartoon presented Ling with two choices to answer his proposal.
 After she accepted his proposal, he summoned three singing Elvises.
 Winick and Ling married in a civil ceremony on August 26, 2001.
 Writer Armistead Maupin spoke at their ceremony.
-As of 2016, they have two children, a son and a daughter, whom they work to keep out of the spotlight, preferring to omit photos of them from social media, and mention of their names in interviews.
+It marked the first time two cast members of The Real World married.
+As of September 2000, they lived in San Francisco's Upper Haight.
+As of 2024, they have two children, a son and a daughter, whom they work to keep out of the spotlight, preferring to omit photos of them from social media, and mention of their names in interviews.